-- improved the reputation or benefited the perception or fabric of the City of Birmingham; - benefited a significant number of the people in Birmingham or improved their lives: - represent outstanding examples of selfless service to the City of Birmingham and its citizens; - command the respect of their peers and who are exceptional role models in their field: or - 'against the odds' demonstrated great moral courage and loyalty to the City and people of Birmingham.
+- improved the reputation or benefited the perception or fabric of the City of Birmingham; - benefited a significant number of the people in Birmingham or improved their lives; - represent outstanding examples of selfless service to the City of Birmingham and its citizens; - command the respect of their peers and who are exceptional role models in their field; or - 'against the odds' demonstrated great moral courage and loyalty to the City and people of Birmingham.

 Nominations can be made by Birmingham Councillors and / or members of the public at any time, although it is envisaged that the Lord Mayor will make the awards at the Council AGM.
-Nominations received are considered by the members of the Lord Mayor's Advisory Group in conjunction with the Lord Mayor and the Awards are administered and supported by the Lord Mayor's Office.
+Nominations received are considered by the Lord Mayor, in conjunction with former Lord Mayors, and the Awards are administered and supported by the Lord Mayor's Office.